-We recommend that children not ride on rough terrain unless they are accompanied by an adult.
+We recommend that children not ride off-road unless accompanied by an adult.
+In any event, never ride alone in remote areas.
+Even when riding with others, make sure that someone knows where you're going and when you expect to be back.
+Always take along some kind of identification, so that people know who you are in case of an accident; and take a couple of dollars in cash for a candy bar, a cool drink or an emergency phone call.

-- 1. The variable conditions and hazards of off-road riding require close attention and specific skills.
+1. The variable conditions and hazards of off-road riding require close attention and specific skills.
 Start slowly on easier terrain and build up your skills.
 If your bike has suspension, the increased speed you may develop also increases your risk of losing control and falling.
-Get to know how to handle your bike safely before trying increased speed or more difficult terrain. - 2.
-Wear safety gear appropriate to the kind of riding you plan to do. - 3.
-Don't ride alone in remote areas.
-Even when riding with others, make sure that someone knows where you're going and when you expect to be back. - 4.
-Always take along some kind of identification, so that people know who you are in case of an accident; and take along a couple of dollars in cash for a candy bar, a cool drink or an emergency phone call. - 5.
-Yield right of way to pedestrians and animals.
-Ride in a way that does not frighten or endanger them, and give them enough room so that their unexpected moves don't endanger you. - 6.
-Be prepared.
-If something goes wrong while you're riding off-road, help may not be close. - 7.
-Before you attempt to jump, do stunt riding or race with your bike, read and understand Section 2.F.

-Off Road respect
+Get to know how to handle your bike safely before trying increased speed or more difficult terrain.

+2. Wear safety gear appropriate to the kind of riding you plan.

+3. Don't ride alone in remote areas.
+Even when riding with others, make sure that someone knows where you're going and when you expect to be back.

-Obey the local laws regulating where and how you can ride off-road, and respect private property.
-You may be sharing the trail with others - hikers, equestrians, other cyclists.
+4. Learn and obey the local laws regulating where and how you can ride off-road, and respect private property.

+5. You may be sharing the trail with others - hikers, equestrians, other cyclists.
 Respect their rights.

+6. Yield right of way to pedestrians and animals.
+Ride in a way that does not frighten or endanger them, and stay far enough away so that their unexpected moves don't endanger you.

-Stay on the designated trail.
+7. Stay on the designated trail.
 Don't contribute to erosion by riding in mud or with unnecessary sliding.
 Don't disturb the ecosystem by cutting your own trail or shortcut through vegetation or streams.
 It is your responsibility to minimize your impact on the environment.
 Leave things as you found them; and always take out everything you brought in.